bmccafferty/redash-rhel-podman-setup/README.md

-# Setup script for Redash with Podman on RHEL 8
+# Setup script for Redash with Podman on RHEL 8 (Rootless)

 This is adapted from the Ubuntu 18.04 docker install script here - https://github.com/getredash/setup